-Term for a relatively long-lasting climate phenomenon from 1450 to 1850, which had occurred worldwide with regional and temporal focus in Europe, North America, Russia and China.
-Before that, in the period from 900 to 1350, there was a pronounced temperature high, mainly in Europe, as the Medieval warm period was designated.
-At that time the wine-growing border lay much further north in the southern Baltic coast.
-From 1450, the climate began to deteriorate again.
-Especially cold periods stretched from 1570 to 1630 and from 1675 to 1715.
-Associated with this was a worldwide expansion of the glaciers.
-Around the year 1700 there was the largest ice extent, after which the glaciers retreated slowly again.
-Incidentally, this retreat is still going on today, with many glaciers in the Alps already completely melted away.
+Term for a relatively long-lasting climate phenomenon from 1450 to 1850, which occurred worldwide with regional and temporal focuses in Europe, North America, Russia and China.
+Before that, there had been a pronounced temperature high in Europe in the period 900 to 1350, which as Medieval warm period was designated.
+The winegrowing border was much further north on the southern Baltic coast.
+From 1450 the climate began to deteriorate again.
+Particularly cold periods spanned from 1570 to 1630 and from 1675 to 1715.
+Linked to this was a worldwide expansion of the glaciers.
+The greatest ice extent occurred around 1700, after which the glaciers slowly retreated.
+Incidentally, this retreat is still ongoing today, and many glaciers in the Alps have already completely melted away.

-There were always extremely cold, frosty Winter and rainy, strongly rainy summer.
+There were always extremely cold frosty Winter and rainy, heavily rainy summers.
 The average temperatures were one to one and a half degrees Celsius below today's.
-Failures in agriculture were the result and the resulting famine threatened the population.
-This led to several emigration waves, especially to North America.
-In the 15th century, the Baltic Sea froze completely at least twice.
-In the winter of 1780 you could cross the harbor of New York on the ice.
-On the Great Lakes in North America, ice sometimes persisted until June.
-The year 1816 was particularly extreme in northeastern America and in the west and south of Europe.
-It went down in history as a “year without a summer” and was therefore popularly referred to in Germany with "Eighteen hundredunderfroren".
+This resulted in poor harvests in agriculture and the resulting famines threatened the population.
+This led to several waves of emigration, especially to North America.
+In the 15th century, the Baltic Sea completely froze at least twice.
+In the winter of 1780, New York Harbor could be crossed on ice.
+On the Great Lakes in North America, the ice sometimes persisted until June.
+The year 1816 was particularly extreme in northeastern America and in western and southern Europe.
+It went down in history as a “year without a summer” and was therefore known in Germany as “eighteen hundred hundreds”.